 However, there are instances where a person can’t reasonably know with certainty that an injury has even occurred.
 For example, a person might not realize that their cancer was work-related until after they have retired.
 Additionally, there are situations where the statute of limitation can be paused.
 This sometimes occurs if a plaintiff was a minor or mentally incapacitated at the time of the incident.
 A statute of limitation can also be shortened through a contractual agreement.

-Below is a brief list of statues of limitations in Arizona
+Below is a brief list of statutes of limitations in Arizona

 - Personal Injury: 2 years